Practical Quarkus Guide for Beginners: 7 Key Solutions to Start Successfully

 In this case, the page has 5 units.

-Also in PanacheQuery, the class TedResponse pages is used to encapsulate information about pagination such as the current page, the current page total.
+Also in PanacheQuery, the class PaginatedResponse is used to encapsulate information about pagination such as the current page, the total number of pages.

 public record PaginatedResponse"E"(int page, int totalPages, List"E" data) {